-If I had a dollar for every single time I have heard someone say they have been training balls to the wall for months and don’t fell like they were getting anywhere, I would have a few dollars that’s for sure.
+If I had a dollar for every single time I have heard someone say they have been training balls to the wall for months and don’t feel like they were getting anywhere, I would have a few dollars that’s for sure.

 Trust me, this is an extremely common occurrence that often happens after someone has been training for a few months.